 Learner Outcomes/Objectives: Students will learn the history of the Nashville sit-ins of 1960, from the training the students received, through the sit-ins themselves, to the negotiations that led to the integration of restaurants in downtown Nashville.
 Students will also become acquainted with the concept of non-violent mass action through the example of the sit-ins.
 Students will retain strong mental images of the early Civil Rights Movement by watching it unfold on film.

-Rationale: An understanding of modern history requires knowledge of the U.S. Civil Rights Movement, the important role students played in the quest for equal rights for black Americans, and the significance of nonviolent mass action as a force for political and social change.
+Rationale: An understanding of modern history requires knowledge of the U.S. Civil Rights Movement, the important role students played in the quest for equal rights for African Americans, and the significance of nonviolent mass action as a force for political and social change.
 The Nashville sit-ins of 1960 were a pivotal event in the U.S. Civil Rights Movement.

-Description of the Film Clip: This is the first segment of the documentary, A Force More Powerful.
-The film describes six occasions in the 20th century in which nonviolent mass action changed governments or promoted social reform.
+Description of the Snippet: This is the first segment of the documentary, "A Force More Powerful".
+The film describes six occasions in which nonviolent mass action changed governments or promoted social reform.

 How to Use This Guide:

-- This lesson plan divides easily and the second class period can simply be eliminated
+This lesson plan divides easily and the second class period can simply be eliminated.

 - Arrange and number the Discussion Questions in order of priority.

-- If the handout is to be read aloud in class, modify instruction #3 and specify the method of choosing students to read to the class.
+- If the handout is to be read aloud in class, modify Instruction #3 and specify the method of choosing students to read to the class.

 Instructions to the Substitute: